Karanlashkari/Karanlashkari/README.md

 ## Get in Touch

 - 📫 You can reach me via email at Karankumarlashkari@gmail.com
-- 📱 Phone: +91 7005830821
+- 📱 Phone: +91 9321891654

 ## Fun Facts

 - 🎮 Fun fact: I'm an avid gamer.
-- 🌱 I'm currently learning: Personal finance management strategies
+- 🌱 I'm currently learning: Artificial Intelligence Algorithms

 Thanks for stopping by!
 Feel free to explore my repositories and reach out if you have any questions or just want to chat. 😊